reflex-dev/reflex-web/blog/2024-09-25-using-ag-grid-in-reflex.md

 pip install reflex-ag-grid
 ```

 (Note: This is an initial release.
-Check our the [open source repo](https://github.com/reflex-dev/reflex-ag-grid) and our [docs](https://reflex.dev/docs/library/tables-and-data-grids/ag-grid/) for the latest version and any updates.
-Join our mailing list to stay informed about new features and releases.)
+Check our the [open source repo](https://github.com/reflex-dev/reflex-ag-grid) and our [docs](https://reflex.dev/docs/library/tables-and-data-grids/ag-grid/) for the latest version and any updates)

 ## What is AG Grid?

 [AG Grid](https://www.ag-grid.com) is a feature-rich data grid library designed for displaying and manipulating tabular data in web applications.
 With over a million monthly downloads, and 90% of the Fortune 500 comapnies using it, it's a leading solution for working with tabular data.
 AG Grid offers a wide array of functionalities including:

-In-place cell editing
+- In-place cell editing
-Real-time data updates
+- Real-time data updates
-Pagination and infinite scrolling
+- Pagination and infinite scrolling
-Column filtering, reordering, resizing, and hiding
+- Column filtering, reordering, resizing, and hiding
-Row grouping and aggregation
+- Row grouping and aggregation
-Built-in theming
+- Built-in theming

 The AG Grid team is dedicated to continually improving the library, ensuring it remains at the forefront of data grid technology.